Here are some answers to our most Frequently Asked Questions! If we don’t have the answer you’re looking for, contact us!

 What is the difference between a plan and hiring you for consultation?

-If you are a self-starter or feel you’d like to wait before going ahead with a full person-centered plan, we have a number of tools we can guide you through to create your own, custom guides, presentations and materials.
+If you are a self-starter or feel you’d like to wait before going ahead with a full person-centered plan, I have a number of tools I can guide you through to create your own, custom guides, presentations and materials.
 These are used to present visions, guide caregivers, introduce people to you or your child, help with conflict resolution or improve communication.
-Whether you are a parent or caregiver, teacher or other education professional, therapist, advocate or mentor, we can help you help yourself and those you support and love.
+Whether you are a parent or caregiver, teacher or other education professional, therapist, advocate or mentor, I can help you help yourself and those you support and love.
 Consultation is provided at an hourly rate.